Relieving Stress: 14 Quick Ways To Feel Better

 Meditating can bring short-term relief from stress, and with regular practice, the effects can be long-lasting and preventative.
 There are many different meditative methods to try, and you can learn them over time and experiment to determine the options that provide the best relief for your specific needs.

-You can meditate while out or within the comfort of your home.
-Meditation often includes breathing deeply and paying attention to what affects your senses in your surroundings.
-This can help to ground you in the present moment and remove you from cyclical rumination or patterns of overthinking.
+You can meditate while out or in the comfort of your home.
+Meditation often involves breathing deeply and paying attention to what affects your senses in your surroundings.
+This process may ground you in the present moment and remove you from cyclical rumination or patterns of overthinking.

 Engage in a fun activity

 Research has shown that engaging in leisure activities can quickly reduce stress.
 You may consider doing a new hobby or returning to something you love that you haven't done in a while.
-Some ideas include creating arts and crafts, gardening, or visiting a place that offers fun activities.
-You may also choose to try something new and rewarding, which may further stimulate your desire for novelty and adventure.
+Ideas could include arts and crafts, gardening, or visiting a place that offers fun activities.
+You may also try something new and rewarding, further stimulating your desire for novelty and adventure.

 Focus on your breathing